ZXBYNXK/Grads/README.md

         // See #1 in <a href="https://github.com/DariusRain/Grads/blob/master/grads/models/graduate.js">models/graduate.js</a>

     [+] Export the schema with the mognoose.model() syntax
-        // See #2 in models/graduate.js
+        // See #2 in <a href="https://github.com/DariusRain/Grads/blob/master/grads/models/graduate.js">models/graduate.js</a>

     [+] Import the model in routes/home.js
         // See #3 in <a href="https://github.com/DariusRain/Grads/blob/master/grads/routes/home_route.js">routes/home_route.js</a>